palakgupta2712/astro-portfolio/src/content/posts/mix-and-match-two-DotNet-Versions.md

   alt: "The full Astro logo."
 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---
-Ever felt like merging two star ingredients from different kitchens to create a culinary masterpiece?
+<span style="color:orange">Ever felt like merging two star ingredients from different kitchens to create a culinary masterpiece?
 Combining projects built on different .NET frameworks can feel similar – exciting possibilities mixed with a dash of complexity.
-While technically possible, mixing .NET Framework 4.8 and .NET Core 6 in the same solution requires careful planning and some clever maneuvering.
+While technically possible, mixing .NET Framework 4.8 and .NET Core 6 in the same solution requires careful planning and some clever maneuvering.</span>

 Why Mix Frameworks?